Advanced Practice Healthcare Scholarship Program

 - be free from any other service obligation, except HPEF scholarship programs

-- be willing to work in a medically underserved area for twenty-four (24) months
+- be willing to work in a medically underserved area for twelve (12) months

 - complete and submit your application through CalREACH by application

-*The Advanced Practice Healthcare Scholarship Program (Formerly Health Professions Education Scholarship Program) is funded by donations and grants.
+*The Advanced Practice Healthcare Scholarship Program is funded by donations and grants.
 Some professions may not be eligible for an award based on available funding.
 We encourage all individuals to apply.

 The Health Professions Education Foundation (HPEF) is a state non-profit established in 1987.

 HPEF has awarded more than 14,721 scholarships and loan repayments totaling more than $169.7 million to California health professionals serving in all 58 counties in areas of unmet need.